 Delta 8 Possession Limits In Jersey

-However, without proper documentation or lab testing, it might get you in trouble with law enforcement, who may think that your THC has higher amounts than what is present within them.
+However, without proper documentation or lab testing, it might get you in trouble with law enforcement, who may think your THC has higher amounts than what is present.

 While basic laboratory testing confirms THC, extensive research is needed to differentiate between Delta 8 and Delta 9 tetrahydrocannabinol concentration, so make sure you have proper documentation on you if you are out and about.